toninoes/testing-transit-gateway-spain/README.md

 ```
 Let's create our first Transit gateway in the next step.

-## Transit Gateway with three VPCs with full connectivity
+## Scenario 1: Transit Gateway with three VPCs with full connectivity
 In this first scenario, we'll create full connectivity between all our privates subnets of 3 VPCs.

 ![Sc1](assets/tgw-sc-1.png)